Maria Spiridonova: Luzhenovsky assassination

 Spiridonova and her comrades were first detained in the Akatuy penal colony.
 The prison regime of the colony was exceedingly mild, more similar to a sort of internal exile or political confinement than to a real prison.
-In 1907, however, they were removed to the new female colony that had been established at Maltsev, another centre of the Nerchinsk katorga.
-Here the rules of detention were somewhat stricter, albeit surely not so extreme as in 'the regimes of punishment and mistreatment that "politicals" endured elsewhere' (including beatings, floggings and isolation in dark, freezing cells).
-'For the Maltsev women there was no forced labor, only enforced isolation from the outside world in which each day was like the next and the one that had gone before'.
+In 1907, however, they were moved to the new female colony that had been established at Maltsev, another centre of the Nerchinsk katorga.
+Here the rules of detention were somewhat stricter, though not so extreme as in "the regimes of punishment and mistreatment that 'politicals' endured elsewhere" (including beatings, floggings and isolation in dark, freezing cells).
+"For the Maltsev women there was no forced labor, only enforced isolation from the outside world in which each day was like the next and the one that had gone before".

-In 1908 a young Ukrainian maximalist, Irina Konstantinovna Kakhovskaya arrived at Maltsev.
+In 1908, a young Ukrainian maximalist, Irina Konstantinovna Kakhovskaya, arrived at Maltsev.
 She had been convicted of involvement in a terrorist group.
-Kakhovskaya was a descendant of Decembrist revolutionary Pyotr Grigoryevich Kakhovsky, who had been hanged in 1826 for assassinating Saint-Petersburg Governor Mikhail Andreyevich Miloradovich, and another Grenadier officer.
+Kakhovskaya was a descendant of Decembrist revolutionary Pyotr Grigoryevich Kakhovsky, who had been hanged in 1826 for assassinating Saint Petersburg Governor Mikhail Andreyevich Miloradovich and another Grenadier officer.
 She formed a special friendship with Spiridonova and Izmailovich, a bond of political and personal sisterhood that would last throughout their lives.

-In April 1911, 28 female inmates, including Spiridonova, were transferred back to Akatuy where the conditions of their detention were further worsened, and they were forced to work in a bookbindery.
+In April 1911, 28 female inmates, including Spiridonova, were transferred back to Akatuy where the conditions of their detention were further worsened and they were forced to work in a bookbindery.
 The constant physical work, however, was eventually welcomed by the detainees and made their prison life more tolerable.